 A Payoneer business account allows your UK company to receive money in multiple currencies from its worldwide customers.
 You can withdraw the amount to your local bank account or make payments to 200+ countries.
 The application process is also completely online.

 We’ll send you a link to register your Payoneer business account after your company is formed in the UK.
 Registering through our link announces to Payoneer that you are our customer.
 This means your application will be put on a list of high priority.

 5. Notes on Post Incorporation in the UK

 Basically, you can start your business in the UK after forming your company (or LLP) and getting a corporate account.
-Here are a few more things you will need to do when running your company in the kingdom:
+Here are a few more things you’ll need to do when running your company in the kingdom:

-- Register and pay taxes (when they are applicable) to the HMRC
+- Register and pay taxes (when they’re applicable) to the HMRC

 - Keep accounting records and business registers